mit-orcd/orcd-docs-edit/docs/getting-started.md

 === "OpenMind"

-    OpenMind does not currently have a web portal, but there are plans to add one in the future.
-Check back, and in the meantime check out OpenMind's documentation on the [FastX Remote Desktop](https://github.mit.edu/MGHPCC/OpenMind/wiki/How-to-use-Xfast-remote-desktop%3F).
+    OpenMind does not have a web portal.
+However, check out OpenMind's documentation on the [FastX Remote Desktop](https://github.mit.edu/MGHPCC/OpenMind/wiki/How-to-use-Xfast-remote-desktop%3F).
 You may find it provides what you are looking for.

 ## Shared HPC Clusters

 Each ORCD system is a shared HPC cluster.
-You are sharing this resources with a number of other researchers, staff, and students so it is important that you read this page and use the system as intended.
+You are sharing this resources with a number of other researchers, staff, and students, so it is important that you read this page and use the system as intended.

 Being a cluster, there are several machines connected together with a